tymyrddin/blue-honey/source/docs/cowrie/nutshell.md

 The amount of data collected by honeypots, especially external deployments can quickly exceed the point where it is no longer practical to parse manually.
 It is often worth deploying Honeypots alongside a logging platform like the [ELK stack](blue-siem:docs/elk/README).
-[Log aggregation platforms]((blue-siem:index)) can also provide live monitoring capabilities and alerts.
-This is particularly beneficial when deploying honeypots with the intent to respond to attacks rather than to collect data.
+Other [SIEM platforms]((blue-siem:index)) can provide live monitoring capabilities and alerts.
+This can be particularly beneficial when deploying honeypots with the intent to respond to attacks rather than to collect data.

 ## Resources